Pokémon breeding guide

 This can get quite complex, but we'll provide a straightforward example.
 Sometimes a Pokémon can learn an egg move, but there are no compatible Pokémon that get it easily.
 This is the case with Umbreon and Wish - Umbreon can learn Wish through breeding, but no compatible Pokémon learn it by level up.

-Umbreon is in the Ground egg group, so we look there.
+Umbreon is in the Field egg group, so we look there.
 The other

 Eevee-lutions can learn Wish via breeding (which doesn't help us much), but so too can the Pikachu/Raichu line.
 Since they straddle two egg groups we can now look in the Fairy group for compatible Pokémon, where we find Togetic, learning Wish at level 28.